-"Burroughs, the beverage director, has put his fingerprint on each Derschang project, from the California eat-veggies mantra of Tallulah’s, where he makes fruit liqueurs and started an organic wine menu, to Smith, where he has built a solid, all-around craft-beer, whiskey and cocktail program."
+"Burroughs, the beverage director, has put his fingerprint on each [of his projects], from the California eat-veggies mantra of Tallulah’s, where he makes fruit liqueurs and started an organic wine menu, to Smith, where he has built a solid, all-around craft-beer, whiskey and cocktail program."

 "With our weather creeping near 90 degrees by the end of the week, it’s time to revisit the Aperol Spritz.
-For one, it’s usually one of the cheapest cocktails served at bars (around $8-$10 at all of Linda Derschang’s watering holes and restaurants).
+For one, it’s usually one of the cheapest cocktails served at bars (around $8-$10).
 And it’s light enough that you can down two, maybe three, without getting tipsy."

 "Nearly camouflaged by greenery, the patio of this residential café is the perfect place to escape the city, which lies just a few blocks west.
 Half a dozen heat lamps and sturdy umbrellas mean guests need not fear a sunburn."